-Fortunately, temporary legal staff can provide a stopgap until the economy and law department budgets rally.
-Keep these considerations in mind to maximize your current financial resources with your current workforce and temporary attorneys.
+Many GCs looking to overcome their shrinking corporate legal department budgets without hindering their short-term and long-term strategic plans have turned to temporary legal staff as a stopgap.
+Keep these considerations in mind to maximize your current financial resources as you employ your current workforce and temporary attorneys.

 Reassess Your Departmental Workloads